Top of the page

 "Atresia" means "not there."
-So in tricuspid atresia, the tricuspid heart valve and sometimes the lower right heart chamber do not form correctly.
+So in tricuspid atresia, the tricuspid valve isn't there.
+There is no opening.
 Blood does not flow through the heart as well as it should.
-A baby does not get the oxygen he or she needs.
+The baby does not get the oxygen he or she needs.

 Your baby may need special care, such as being in the neonatal intensive care unit (NICU).
 This may be scary for you.
 But the hospital staff understands this.
 They will explain what happens and will answer your questions.